exasol/test-db-builder-python/doc/user_guide/user_guide.rst

 Example: Creating and Populating a Table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here's a simple example of how to create a schema and table using TDDB:
+Here's a simple example of how to create a schema and table using TDBP:

 .. code-block:: python